COVID Vaccines: Sponsored Advertising by AdventHealth

 article

-Dr. Timothy Hendrix, the AdventHealth Centra Care Medical Director, will visit Good Day Orlando on Monday to discuss the COVID-19 vaccines.
+Dr. Timothy Hendrix, the AdventHealth Centra Care Medical Director, visited Good Day Orlando on Monday to discuss the COVID-19 vaccine.

+- With the new strain of COVID-19, the delta variant, are we protected if we’ve received the vaccine?
+Studies indicate that if you are currently vaccinated you have very good protection against the Delta Variant- 80-90% protection.
+More importantly, these vaccines keep people out of the hospital, and you won't have a severe symptoms.

+- How is the delta variant different?
+It is highly contagious, twice as contagious as the original coronavirus last year.

 For more information about AdventHealth, click here.